ericmuckley/fluid_channel_modeling/README.md

 5. The individual channel models created by *channel_modeling.ipynb* are saved as Python dictionaries in the *\models* directory.
 6. The Python notebook *model_visualization.ipynb* is used to open each model from file and plot statistics about the model.
 The notebook *model_visualization.ipynb* also reads model parameters from the *model_parameters.npy* file.

 The modeling results are saved and read from file so that any step in the workflow can be executed without restarting the entire process.
 This is imporant since constructing the actual channel models can take up to two hours for the entire image list.

+## Modeling method

+Modeling of the bubble populations is carried out by Monte Carlo method.
+An simulated channel which is empty of bubbles (void fraction = 0) is created.
+Then bubbles with stochastic position and radii are added to the channel until the void fraction of the simulated channel is within a threshold percent difference of the void fraction in the measured images.
+Limits of bubble radii and positions are set by the user and constrained by the channel dimensions.

+## Description of files

 Each model in the *\models* directory is a Python dictionary saved as a numpy *.npy* binary file, which contains the following information:
 * **label**: (filename) of the original channel image